 Software is protected by copyright pursuant to Law 633 of 22 April 1941, in whatever form expressed, as long as it is original (ie, it is the result of the author's intellectual creation).

 Finally, Ministerial Decree of 14 May 2020 established the criteria for assigning money vouchers in favour of innovative start-ups to finance consulting services necessary to enhance and protect their innovation processes through a patent for industrial invention (up to €19.5 million allocated for the period 2019-2021).

 8.2 How is innovation in the fintech space incentivised in your jurisdiction?

 The Stability Law for 2015 (Law 190 of 23 December 2014) introduced the so-called ‘patent box', setting out tax relief for revenue deriving from the exploitation of IP assets such as patents, designs, know-how and software.
 This encourages companies to invest in research and development, and helps to attract investment into Italy and consequently promote economic growth.

-In addition, a group of experts established by the European Commission (the so-called ‘Rofieg'), has identified, in accordance with the FinTech Action Plan of 2018, the regulatory obstacles that hinder financial innovation and are faced by fintech companies.
-It has also set out some recommendations aimed at ensuring the balanced development of regulation, so as to ensure the competitiveness of the financial system while also contributing to the development of standards for the interoperability of technology.
+In addition, a group of experts established by the European Commission (the so-called ‘Rofieg'), has identified, in accordance with the FinTech Action Plan of 2018, the regulatory obstacles facing fintech companies that hinder financial innovation.
+It has also set out some recommendations aimed at facilitating the balanced development of regulation, so as to ensure the competitiveness of the financial system while also contributing to the development of standards for the interoperability of technology.

 In any case, the competitiveness of the European financial system will also depend on other factors, such as the availability of specialised expertise, fair taxation, an increase in risk capital and suitable technological infrastructure.